Volunteers in Mission

 What is Volunteers In Mission (VIM)?

-For the last thirty-five summers, our congregation has sent approximately 60 teens and adults to help folks living below the poverty level in rural, western Maine.
+For the last thirty-nine summers, our congregation has sent between 35 to 60 teens and adults to help folks living below the poverty level in rural, western Maine.
 The roots of the program date from 1970, when small health teams spent a summer week in the coal regions of West Virginia and Ohio.

-Since 1979, the program has served the elderly, single parent families, and low-income families in a 1000 square-mile area coordinated by Mission at the Eastward.
+Since 1979, the program has served the elderly, disabled, single parent families, and low-income families in a 1000 square-mile area coordinated by Mission at the Eastward.
 The Mission was created in 1954 to help rural churches survive in this region of constant economic struggle.
-Flemington, in its 35-year journey with the Mission's housing rehabilitation program, has completed some 300 worksites.
+Flemington, in its 39mr-year journey with the Mission's housing rehabilitation program, has completed some 350 worksites.

 Our volunteers spend one full week in Maine hammering, sawing, painting, and sweating to build ramps, roofs, and sheds.
 They insulate, replace siding, windows and doors, close in porches, add railings, paint houses, and build steps, decks, and bathrooms.
 From 15 to 20 sites are completed in that one week every year.
 They also run a vacation Bible school for youngsters of the area, a week which those children look forward to every year and remember forever.